primefaces/primefaces/README.md

 ### Demo
 ***
 Please refer to the [showcase](https://www.primefaces.org/showcase) in order to see the full usage of the components.
-Sources of PrimeFaces showcase is available as separate [project]( https://github.com/primefaces/showcase-facelift).
+Sources of PrimeFaces showcase are available as a separate [project]( https://github.com/primefaces/showcase-facelift).

 ### Documentation
 ***
-User Guide is available here: [click](https://primefaces.github.io/primefaces/).
+A User Guide is available [here](https://primefaces.github.io/primefaces/).

 ### Contribution
 ***
-Visit [Contribution Wiki](https://github.com/primefaces/primefaces/wiki/Contributing-to-PrimeFaces) page for the detailed information.
+Visit the [Contribution Wiki](https://github.com/primefaces/primefaces/wiki/Contributing-to-PrimeFaces) page for detailed information.

 ### License
 ***
-Licensed under the MIT
+Licensed under the MIT License.